RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 Resource options
 ~~~~~~~~~~~~~~~~

-When exporting, Godot makes a list of all the files to export and then
+When exporting, Rebel Editor makes a list of all the files to export and then
 creates the package.
 There are 3 different modes for exporting:

 -  Export all resources in the project